rfo909/CFT/doc/Doc.md

 ```
 lsd
-cd (Sys.lastResult(3))   # usnig ()'s to run CFT expression
+cd (Sys.lastResult(3))   # using ()'s to run CFT expression
 ```

-Since we frequently will need access to "lastResult" when issuing shell-like commands, there is a shorthand notation similar to the ':N' colon command, to obtain a value from the "lastResult" list, or a single colon ':' to return the "lastResult" as-is.
+Since we frequently will need access to "lastResult" when issuing CFT shell commands, there is a shorthand notation similar to the ':N' colon command, to obtain a value from the "lastResult" list, or a single colon ':' to return the "lastResult" as-is.

 ```
+lsd         # lists directories
+cd :3       # cd into directory 4 (prefixed by index 3 in list)

+or

 lsd
-cd :3

-lsd
-:3
+:3          # select index 3 element, it now becomes "lastResult"
-cd :
+cd :        # cd into the directory

-Dir.allFiles("SomeClass.java")
+Dir.allFiles("*.java")
-cd :0.dir            # go to directory of file 0 in lastResult
+cd :0.dir            # go to directory of a file in the output from previous command

 ```

 ## Symbols

+*[this feature is experimental as of v3.6.2]*

 If we regularly need to go to a particular directory, or check the status of some file, we can store these as symbols, and use them in expressions or interactively.